-Like many popular garden plans, propagating hellebores can be kept as simple or as involved as you like.
-Should you wish to take the easiest routes then you can increase you hellebore stocks by using either division, or by sowing collected seed.
+Like many popular garden plants, propagating hellebores can be kept as simple or as involved as you like.
+Should you wish to take the easiest route then you can increase you hellebore stocks by using either division, or by sowing collected seed.
 If you really want to be really lazy though, simply remove naturally grown seedlings from beneath the parent plant, and pot them on.

 Propagating Hellebores by Division

 Although a simple method, dividing hellebores is not a subtle one as they have a woody and extensive root system.
 To begin with, tie the foliage into two even bunches, creating some sort of a gap through the middle of the plant.
 Not only will this make it easier to see when you are working, these clumps of foliage can also become great, makeshift handles to help with lifting the plant later.